RohitAwate/NoteHero/DESIGN.md

     - **For filenames with spaces**:
     Extension is omitted.
 Spaces are replaced with hyphens.
 Entire string is converted to lowercase.
     For example, `Hello world.md` becomes `hello-world`.
-- `categories` (String, _optional_): Categories should separated by > i.e. closing angle bracket and written left to right in decreasing order of hierarchy.
+- `categories` (String): Categories should separated by > i.e. closing angle bracket and written left to right in decreasing order of hierarchy.
 For example, refer the above example.
 Categories are included in the search index and used to organize the notes in a hierarchy, as shown in the homepage mockup. \
 **Default behaviour depends on the location of the Markdown source file:**
     - If it is nested within directories inside the `notes/` directory, the names of the directories are used for the categories.
 The hierarchy of the directory structure is maintained.
 For example, if the file is located in `notes/Math/Calculus/Differentiation/`, then the categories are as `Math > Calculus > Differentiation`.
     - If it is located in `notes/`, then no categories are added to the note.
 This may cause conflicts while generating URLs.

-Attributes marked as _required_, if not provided in the YAML Front Matter, will result in a build error.
 NoteHero parses the Front Matter and returns a `NoteConfig` object initialized with values from the parse tree.

 ---